jlas1/Klicky-Probe/README.md

 - no melting of its parts
 - cheap to built

+Updated instructions provided by StefanRaatz (robbstech V2.663#9945 on Voron Discord)

 It can also be used with the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration) Klipper plugin to effectively calculate the Z offset from the probe and from the Z-Endstop.

 The inspiration for the Klicky-Probe comes from the [Annex magprobe, now renamed to Quickdraw](https://github.com/Annex-Engineering/Quickdraw_Probe) and the [Euclid probe](https://github.com/nionio6915/Euclid_Probe), it uses some concepts from each of the projects.